LongSen19/BusinessSearch/README.md

 # Business Search - IOS application
 This is my personal project.
 It is business searching application using Yelp API.
-It's IOS application interated with SwfitUI, Combine, CoreLocation, Mapkit, animation and transition.
+It's IOS application integrated with SwfitUI, Combine, CoreLocation, Mapkit, animation and transition.
 It allows user enter keyword and location to seach for businesses

 # Key Features
 It shows business location in map.